Microsoft overtakes Amazon as second most valuable U.S. company

 The average analyst price target for Microsoft puts its market cap at $963 billion, while the average price target for Amazon values it at $1.068 trillion.

-Apple will report quarterly results on Thursday.
+Apple will report quarterly results on Thursday next week.

 Reporting by Noel Randewich in San Francisco; Editing by Richard Chang